 Tomatoes are also high in other antioxidants, which we know work together as free radical scavengers to help protect cellular health.
 Our entire bodies are made up of cells, so consuming foods rich in antioxidants is vital to sustaining health.
 In addition, antioxidants are especially critical to egg and sperm quality.

 This plant is high in calcium!
-It is important to get an adequate intake of calcium rich foods while trying to conceive in order to build up your stores for pregnancy.
+It is important to get an adequate intake of calcium-rich foods while trying to conceive in order to build up your stores for pregnancy.
 You will need to have enough calcium during pregnancy to keep your teeth healthy and to help the formation of your baby’s teeth and bones.
-Calcium is also alkalizing for the body, a more alkaline body is favorable for producing healthy cervical mucous, necessary for nourishing the sperm on its way to the awaiting ova.
+Calcium is also alkalizing for the body; a more alkaline body is favorable for producing healthy cervical mucus, necessary for nourishing the sperm on its way to the awaiting ovum.
 A more alkaline vaginal environment is also a way to help prevent yeast infection.
-For hundreds of years celery has been used as a blood purifying tonic.
+For hundreds of years, celery has been used as a blood purifying tonic.
 It sure sounds like a great way to support preconception detoxification!

-Onions are a rich source of vitamins A, B & C. Onions also contain folate, calcium, phosphorus, chromium, magnesium and iron.
+Onions are a rich source of vitamins A, B & C. Onions also contain folate, calcium, phosphorus, chromium, magnesium, and iron.
 This pungent vegetable is anti-inflammatory and very antiseptic, helping to fight bad bacteria in the gut.
-In fact it is considered a prebiotic, feeding our good gut bacteria.
-Its anti-inflammatory properties may be a good choice for people who suffer from painful reproductive health issues such as endometriosis.
+In fact, it is considered a prebiotic, feeding our good gut bacteria.
+Its anti-inflammatory properties may be a good choice for people who suffer from painful reproductive health issues, such as endometriosis.
 Regular consumption of onion may also be a good choice for women with PCOS.
-The chromium in onion helps the body to respond properly to insulin levels, improving glucose tolerance.
+The chromium in onions helps the body to respond properly to insulin levels, improving glucose tolerance.
 It is also said that onion is an aphrodisiac, aiding those with sexual debility.